alienflip/degenDeploy/README.md

 ## Deploy and fund mixer

-> `.addressNativeAnchor` : this is the mixer address, updted on new deployments
+> `.addressNativeAnchor` : this is the mixer address, updated on new deployments

 ```
 cd scripts